QuEraComputing/bloqade-python/docs/getting_started/philosophy.md

     .rydberg
 )
 ```
 Note that from here on out, you can no longer add to your geometry as the `rydberg` property is terminal.
+Note if you want to see what the next options are, you can use an IDE like PyCharm to see the available options or use the tab completion feature in Jupyter notebooks!
+In an IDE you will not only see hints for the next options but also the documentation for that option as well.

-From here, you can select the different parts of the Rydberg drive.
+Continuing with our example, you can select the different parts of the Rydberg drive.
 For example, if you want to build the detuning part of the drive, you can choose the `detuning` property.

 ```python
 from bloqade import start